wilkie/blog/posts/software-reproducibility.md

 The role of software in the research cycle has not been thoroughly discussed.
 With research software being such a large part of experimentation, even as far as being the entire research artifact for a result, it touches every aspect of the scientific lifecycle.
 Software is designed, it collects, it offers collaboration and exploration of results, it must be stored in a way that it can be reused, it should certainly be published and reviewed (and there are [processes for this](http://www.acm.org/publications/policies/artifact-review-badging) and [multiple](http://www.journals.elsevier.com/softwarex/) [software](http://openresearchsoftware.metajnl.com/) [journals](http://joss.theoj.org/)), and finally it must be discoverable and citable.
+We must preserve the software!

 For a software archive, it may seem that all you need is to store the code and some description of the artifact to preserve the software for the entire lifecycle.
 Yet, this raises some concerns about what "reusable" and "preserved" mean.
 There are degrees to which software is preserved.
 Just having the code may be enough to preserve the intention or meaning of a research